fusefactory/openfuse/_posts/2018-04-20-audio-rewire.md

 ![MultiAudioInExampleScreenshot.png](../images_posts/2018-04-20-MultiAudioInExampleScreenshot.png)

-You can setup the number of input channel and the buffer size changed the const variables declared in _ofApp.h_
+You can setup the number of input channels and the buffer size changing the const variables declared in _ofApp.h_
 ```c++
 const int numChannels = 12;
 const int bufferSize = 512;
 ```
-and the other params of [ofSoundStream](http://openframeworks.cc/documentation/sound/ofSoundStream/)
+and the other parameters of [ofSoundStream](http://openframeworks.cc/documentation/sound/ofSoundStream/)
 ```c++
 soundStream.setup(this, 0, numChannels, 44100, bufferSize, 4);
 ```